geekdictionarypro/Swagbucks-Web-Search-Bot/README.md

 __________
 The app also right now only has 3 browser selections (Chrome and Firefox + one platform-specific browser).
 More will be in the next update and many fixes will come there.
 __________
-[V 2.0.0] <-- Current update as of download of the file
+[V2.0.0] <-- Current update as of download of the file
  - You now have the ability to download old versions of the programs (although it is ill-advised).
   - Find the old versions here by going through the releases (or folders) in github.com or sourceforge.net
 __________